Dutch pavilion

 The Dutch pavilion is an exhibition building that houses the Netherlands's national representation during the Venice Biennale arts festivals.

 Organization and building

 The pavilion, designed by Ferdinand Boberg, was originally built in 1912.
 It was later razed and rebuilt in 1953 by Gerrit Thomas Rietveld.

 Since 1995, the Mondriaan Foundation has been responsible for the Dutch entry at the Biennale di Venezia, appointing a curator for each entry.

+Inside the Dutch pavilion during the Architecture Biennale 2010, while it was housing the art installation Vacant NL, curated by RAAAF.